KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ### Put your Chrome OS device in dev mode

+**Note:** Switching to dev mode wipes all data from the device (for security reasons).

 Most recent devices can use the [generic instructions].
 To summarize:

 1. With the device on, hit Esc + Refresh (F2 or F3) + power button
-2. Wait for the scary "recovery screen"
+2. Wait for the white "recovery screen"
 3. Hit Ctrl-D to switch to developer mode (there's no prompt)
 4. Press enter to confirm
 5. Once it is done, hit Ctrl-D again to boot, then wait

-From this point on you'll always see the scary screen when you turn on the device.
+From this point on you'll always see the white screen when you turn on the device.
 Press Ctrl-D to boot.

 Older devices may have [device-specific instructions].